charlieroses/charlieroses/markdownfiles/projects.md

 * A crowd sourced review app centered around accessibility
 * Promotes awareness of potiential triggers and obstacles for mental and physical disabilities in daily life
-* The user interface features colorblind friendly colors and dsylexic friendly fonts
+* The user interface features colorblind friendly colors and dyslexic friendly fonts
 * [DevPost for Comfy](https://devpost.com/software/comfy)